mchajdecki/osTicket-Post-Installation-Configuration/README.md

 <h2>Once the osTicket is installed there will be two ways to access the portal</h2>

-- Admin/Analyst Login Page: <a href="http://localhost/osTicket/scp/login.php"</a> Admin/Analyst Login.
+- Admin/Analyst Login Page: <a href="http://localhost/osTicket/scp/login.php"></a> Admin/Analyst Login.

-- End Users osTicket URL: <a href="http://localhost/osTicket" </a> End Users osTicket URL.
+- End Users osTicket URL: <a href="http://localhost/osTicket"></a> End Users osTicket URL.

+<h2>In this tutorial we will access both portals the Admin and the End user for guiadance and further configuration.</h2>

 <h3>For an in depth rundown on Microsoft Azure visit this helpful guide <a href="https://github.com/mchajdecki/Microsoft-Azure">Microsoft Azure Full Tutorial</a>